Orphanage: Australia

-Orphanages in Australia mostly closed after World War II and up to the 1970s.
+Orphanages in Australia mostly closed after World War II.
 Instead, children are mainly put in either Kinship, Residential or Foster care.
 Notable former orphanages include the Melbourne Orphanage and the St. John's Orphanage in Goulburn, New South Wales.

 Indonesia

 No verifiable information for the number of children actually in orphanages.
 The number of orphaned and abandoned children is approximately 500,000.